 The cloud-based software is intuitive, user-friendly and works via any desktop web browser and on any platform too.
 Xero also boasts a very good iOS and Android app edition, making it a solid all-round tax software solution.(opens in new tab)

 FreshBooks (opens in new tab) is a cloud-accounting solution that’s fully Making Tax Digital compliant and is aimed at small business owners of all sizes.
 FreshBooks comes in four different packages, starting with Lite, which is aimed at self-employed professionals.

 The Plus package is targeted at growing small businesses and a Premium edition is aimed more at ventures that have growing numbers of staff.
 FreshBooks also has a Custom Pricing option for businesses that need to scale up their accounting and taxation requirements.

-However, even the basic Lite package features a sizeable list of functions, such as integration with bank accounts, practical tax time reporting and all of the tools needed to meet Making Tax Digital for VAT requirements.
+However, even the basic Lite package features a sizable list of functions, such as integration with bank accounts, practical tax time reporting and all of the tools needed to meet Making Tax Digital for VAT requirements.
 Move up through the packages and each one delivers more functionality as your business needs it.

 FreshBooks comes with a comprehensive suite of support options, and while it can be used online on any platform via a web browser the mobile app editions for iOS and Android are also very easy to use.(opens in new tab)

 Zoho Books (opens in new tab) forms just one small part of a much greater business concern based in India that offers all manner of solutions for anyone and everyone.
 With its clean and simple cloud-based interface the latest incarnation of Zoho Books makes a great cost-effective option if you’re a freelancer, sole trader or someone running a small business.